-To bound the nonlinear terms $r_\Om^k$ and $r_\Ga^k$, we use \eqref{eq:Linftybounde_u} and the \emph{preparations} and can therefore assume Lipschitz continuity of the nonlinear functions $F_\Om'$, $F_\Ga'$, $F_\Om''$ and $F_\Ga''$.
+To bound the nonlinear terms $r_\Om^k$ and $r_\Ga^k$, we use the $H^1$-stability in order to remove the interpolant, see \cite[Theorem~5.9 \& Theorem~7.10]{ElliottRanner2021}, \eqref{eq:Linftybounde_u} and the \emph{preparations} and can therefore assume Lipschitz continuity of the nonlinear functions $F_\Om'$, $F_\Ga'$, $F_\Om''$ and $F_\Ga''$.
 We split this into the $L^2$-part, where we use the local Lipschitz continuity of $F_\Om'$ and $F_\Ga'$,

 and the part involving the $L^2$-norm of the gradient, where we use product rule in space and Lipschitz continuity of $F_\Om''$ and $F_\Ga''$:

 For $d=2$ we estimate with $q=2$ and $p=\infty$ and use the $L^\infty$-bound for the Ritz map of the exact solutions \eqref{eq:exactuW1p} and \eqref{eq:exactpsiLinfty}, and for $d=3$ we choose $q=6$ and $p=3$ by H\"older's inequality and estimate further by Sobolev inequality (see e.g. \cite[Section~5.6.3]{Evans1998}), via the norm equivalence, and by the $L^3/L^\infty$-bound for the Ritz map of the exact solutions \eqref{eq:exactuW1p} and \eqref{eq:exactpsiLinfty}.